Your browser does not support JavaScript!

 Am I eligible for dividends from the Elders' Trust?

-To be eligible for a distribution from the Trust, Goldbelt shareholders must have voting shares and be age 60 or older on the record date set by the Trustees for that distribution.
+To be eligible for a distribution from the Trust, Goldbelt shareholders must have voting shares and be age 60 or older on the record date set by the Trustees.
 To have voting shares, you must be an Alaska Native or descendant of an Alaska Native by birth or legal adoption.

 Goldbelt’s Elder Stock is not counted as a share for the purpose of being a beneficiary or receiving benefits from the Elders' Trust.